- Small spade or bulb planter

 Planting can be done in spring as well as in autumn.
 Use a small spade or a special bulb planter for planting.
 Plant the bulb with the tip up and the roots down.

-Planting the lily in the garden
+Planting the Allium in the garden